Makes No Difference

 Were you ever with someone you weren’t supposed to be with but you simply had to?
 It’s literally only misery and the greatest happiness.

-My favorite scene in the movie is when Anna returns home from being with Count Vronsky, trying to sneak into the house, where her husband is still awake, waiting.
-She’s all absorbed in her emotions and passions, flying through the air, like we all are when we’re drugged with love & lust, but her husband stops her.
+My favorite scene in the movie is when Anna returns home from being with Count Vronsky, trying to sneak into the house where her husband is still awake, waiting.
+She’s completely absorbed in her emotions and passions, flying through the air, like we all do when we’re consumed by love and lust.
+But her husband stops her.
 He wants to talk.
 He asks her where she’s been.
-And instead of lying or pretending, she’s annoyed he’s even asking her questions and instead wants to relish in her bliss-ness of almost a teenage-like love which can’t even be bothered with something so substantial as one's husband.
+And instead of lying or pretending, she’s annoyed that he’s even asking her questions, and instead, she wants to relish in her bliss—almost like a teenage love that can’t even be bothered with something as substantial as one's husband.